 00:10:13 And I think that that's what we have our perceptions are like that desktop interface so space and time

-00:10:20 or the desktop three dimensional space as you perceive it in time or the desktop
+00:10:20 are the desktop three dimensional space as you perceive it in time are the desktop

 00:10:24 and then physical objects like a glass or a car a spoon.
 These are all just icons in that three dimensional desktop.

-00:10:33 And the point of the interface the desktop and the on the icons is not to show you the truth.
+00:10:33 And the point of the interface the desktop and the icons is not to show you the truth.

 00:10:39 The point is really to hide the truth right.
 If you had to know in the case of the computer.

 00:10:44 If you had know all the diodes and resistors and voltages and you know magnetic fields.

 00:10:50 If you had to know all that and deal with that you'd never finish writing your e-mail to your friend.

 00:10:55 So you don't need to know the reality you want it in fact the desktop interface is there to hide that reality reality